jwnukoski/crypto-charts/README.md

 	- For documentation

 ## Endpoints
-### /api/graph/:coin/history/:time
-Returns the history for the asset.
-If a request has been made for the same day, then cached data will be sent back.

-#### Params:
-- .coin
-- .time

 ### /api/pairinfo/:pair
 Returns the pair name and symbol.
 If a request has been made for the same day, then cached data will be sent back.